quividi/fiqs/docs/index.rst

 fiqs
 ====

 fiqs helps you make queries against Elasticsearch, and more easily consume the results.
-It is built on top of the official `Python Elasticsearch client <https://elasticsearch-py.readthedocs.io>`_ and the great `Elasticsearch DSL <http://elasticsearch-dsl.readthedocs.io>`_ library.
+It is built on top of the official `Python Elasticsearch client <https://elasticsearch-py.readthedocs.io>`_ and the great `Elasticsearch <https://elasticsearch-py.readthedocs.io/>`_ library.

 You can still dive closer to the Elasticsearch JSON DSL by accessing the Elasticsearch DSL client or even the Elasticsearch python client.